DLBPointon/dotplotter/README.md

 - Travis CI - implemented 16/12/19 along with badge.
 - Matplotlib - implemented 11/12/19.
 - Save Function - for raw and code functions implimented 17/12/19.
+- Inverted the ASCII and Alphabetical selection - ASCII is default and code arg returns an alphabetised plot.
+- Will accept only one file, this will be used as both sequences.

 ## 29/11/19
 - Started and outlined use of Argument Parser command structure.